 Logbook as detailed.

-30. The outer edge of a Planting Area, and of a Pollen Trap if
+a.
+The outer edge of a Planting Area, and of a Pollen Trap if used,

 less than 100meters.

-32. All Cassava plants grown at a Planting Area or Pollen Trap are
+c.
+All cowpea plants grown at a Planting Area or Pollen Trap are

 considered the GMOs for the purposes of this permit.

-Note: All conditions applying to the GMOs also apply to Cassava
+Note: All conditions applying to the GMOs also apply to cowpea

 plants grown in a Planting Area or Pollen Trap.

 (d) The GMOs shall be harvested separately from any other

 (e) If GMOs are destroyed, they are taken to have been harvested